Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 - create the first technical standard
 - build the first public tools
 - gather the first evidence of international use
-- solve every research question before support begins
+- solve every research question before stewardship begins

 Those are not the first-step problems.